fmichonneau/francoismichonneau.net/_pages/informatics.md

 ## Scientific Software

-I devote part of my research to the development of tools for managing and analyzing biodiversity data and phylogenetic information.

 ### rotl

 <p><code><a href="https://github.com/fmichonneau/rotl/">rotl</a></code> provides an interface to the data from <a href="http://tree.opentreeoflife.org/">Open Tree of Life</a> project. <code>rotl</code> makes it easy to have in memory a phylogenetic tree for a given subset of species, or trees from published studies that are stored in Open Tree.</p>